 Is Dolittle movie kid friendly?
 That is the question.
 It’s no secret that I am now highly skeptical of all MPAA ratings (um hello, Star Wars: The Rise of Skywalker not disclosing any language??).
 And as we all know, not all PG ratings are the same.
 As a parent, it’s been rather heartbreaking to realize how much movie ratings have shifted over the years – PG rating oscillating between Incredibles 2 intense and Christopher Robin calm.
 (Most recently, the Maleficent: Mistress of Evil PG rating was questionable.)

 Why is Dolittle rated PG?
-But for this Universal Pictures film, I wasn’t entirely certain of what kind of PG rating to expect.
+But for this Universal Pictures film, I wasn’t entirely certain of what kind of PG age rating to expect.
 What is Dolittle movie rated?
-Dolittle is rated PG for “some action, rude humor and brief language,” is this Dolittle movie safe for kids to see?
+Dolittle is rated PG for “some action, rude humor and brief language,” is this Dolittle movie ok for kids to see?
 Well, kind of?

 Violence.
 The violence and suspense is very mild in this film.
 There are a few guns, a few swords, a few cannons, one open wound injury, and an inference to a human being eaten (camera pulls away).
 Overall, very family friendly in the terms of violent acts.
 The action is also very child friendly.

 Adult Themes.
 Let’s dive into the rude humor portion shall we?
 There’s always a fine line between rude and crude.
 And with this animal film, the line gets a little blurred.
 I’m talking physical rude humor with animal butts, animal poop, and animal private parts.
 But deeper than that, there’s also subtle adult humor that may or may not go over kids’ heads – like a whale “flipping” someone off.
 It definitely has some Shrek-like appeal to keep adults entertained as well as children.
 But be cautioned for inquisitive little minds.